kabir-ds/blog/_pages/about.md

 I am a passionate machine learning engineer who enjoys generating insights from data, building and deploying machine learning models

-Hopefully the work i share via this blog will be useful to the community.
+Hopefully the work shared via this blog will be useful to the community.